V-Sekai/manuals/71 Decisions/71.17 Accepted 17/20230516-create-an-aquarium-nightclub-booth-for-virtual-market.md

 ### Key Features

-1. **Aquatic-themed decorations**: Use 3D models of marine life, such as fish, corals, and seaweed, to create a colourful underwater environment.
+1. **Aquatic-themed decorations**: Use 3D models of marine life, such as fish, corals, and seaweed, to create a colorful underwater environment.
 2. Implement the ambience of a nightclub.
 3. **Interactive elements**: Add interactive components, such as touch-sensitive screens or motion sensors, to allow visitors to interact with the marine life and control the lighting effects.
 4. **Jellyfish Hostess**: